-Michigan No-Fault Benefits for Fatal Car Accidents
+Michigan No-Fault Benefits For Fatal Car Accidents

-Under Michigan’s auto no-fault law, the dependents of an individual killed in a car accident are entitled to collect the following benefits:
+Under Michigan’s auto no-fault law, the dependents of an individual killed in a car accident are entitled to the following benefits:

-- The after-tax income that the deceased would have earned;
+- The after-tax income that the deceased would have earned.

-- The value of fringe benefits that the were available to the deceased and his/her family that are subsequently lost or diminished as a result of the deceased’s death;
+- The value of fringe benefits that the were available to the deceased and his/her family that are subsequently lost or diminished as a result of the deceased’s death.

 - The same type of replacement services that are compensable in non-death cases.